EFG London Jazz Festival

 Aimed at 11-16 year old musicians from a variety of diverse backgrounds who are interested in learning more about Jazz.
 Young Black and female musicians are particularly welcomed.

-Trinity Laban has teamed up with Tomorrow’s Warriors to deliver The Jazz Hang, which began in Autumn 2020.
+The London Jazz Scene is on fire right now with artists like Mercury Prize-winners Ezra Collective, Nubya Garcia and Moses Boyd tearing it up at festivals and on TV, and performing around the world.
+Trinity Laban has been working with Tomorrow’s Warriors to deliver The Jazz Hang, which began in Autumn 2020.
+Since 2023 – and with the support of London Music Fund – Lewisham Music are new project partners.
 The Jazz Hang is aimed at young musicians aged 11-16 who are at an early stage in their engagement with Jazz and want to learn more about it, but don’t know where to start.
-Following an explosive first couple of years, The Jazz Hang returns for more weekly jazz exploration this Autumn 2022 with incredible music leaders from Tomorrow’s Warriors at Trinity Laban’s iconic Greenwich site.

 A regular feature of The Jazz Hang has been Masterclass sessions, in which Tomorrow’s Warriors and Trinity Laban have joined forces to deliver an afternoon packed with a range of varied and practical workshops.
 All interested 11 – 16 year olds can apply to take part in these Masterclass sessions, as well as the young musicians on the weekly programme.